Boot Process

 Disk configuration

-Writing of the host’s QluMan d into the file /etc/qlustar/options.d/disk-config for later use by the disk initialization script.
+Writing of the host’s QluMan defined disk configuration into the file /etc/qlustar/options.d/disk-config for later use by the disk initialization script.

 Setup of Network FS mounts